 Most beard hair transplant costs are not covered by health insurance.
 Hair transplant surgeries are usually considered cosmetic unless they’re reconstructive surgery to minimize the appearance of burns or facial scarring caused by trauma.
 Be sure to discuss the procedure’s costs upfront during your consultation and check with your specific insurance provider to see if you have any coverage.

 Every incision made during beard hair transplant surgery is made with attention to your beard’s hair growth direction, angle, and density for the best results.
 You should start to lose the transplanted hairs in your beard within two to three weeks after your procedure.
 However, these hairs will begin to grow permanently within the first three to four months after your body has had time to regenerate your hair follicles.
 Results are usually permanent, meaning your increased self-esteem is here to stay.
 View our before-and-after photo gallery to see real results from Virginia Surgical Hair Center patients.

 Is the Growth Rate for Transplanted Hair Good?

 Individual results may vary, but most patients are pleased with their facial hair or beard transplant results.
 While you may not achieve full beard coverage, you should at least see fewer bald, inconsistent patches of facial hair.
 Virginia Surgical Hair Center offers various customized hair restoration solutions for men and women utilizing state-of-the-art technology.
 To learn more about our beard transplants in McLean, Richmond, and Virginia Beach, VA, please contact us and schedule a free consultation today.
-For your convenience, we also offer online consultations!
+For your convenience, we also offer online and in person consultations!